wjudho/wjudho/Machine Learning Roadmap.md

 # PART II

-> At this point I believe `PARTI` will be proven helpful in the upcoming tutorial.
-There will be a lot of terminology that sounds unfamiliar in this section so I will leave these reference down below for you to come back whenever you need.
-Sometimes we don't know what to google, right? or sometimes we don't find anything from google, this reference will come in handy.
+> At this point I believe `PART I` will be proven helpful in the upcoming tutorial.
+You might recall most of `PART I` terminology in this `PART II` and that's a great sign that our brain is learning.
+There will be a lot more of terminology that sounds unfamiliar in this section so I will leave these reference down below for you to come back whenever you need.
+Sometimes we don't know what to google, right? or sometimes we could find nothing from google, this reference will come in handy.

 **References**
 |Mathematics|Programming|||